Tags

 He went from playing scintillating piano behind Chuck Higgins on these early sides when he was just 17 years old to becoming a groundbreaking guitarist within two years, giving him the name Johnny “Guitar” Watson, for which he’d always be known.

-He was always a rock act (even though white people typically will categorize him as blues… in a futile attempt to keep their stolen musical gene pool pure I suppose), but even so he was rarely what you’d call a “typical” rock act, for even within a genre that is broader than any in recorded history he was remarkably diverse… almost pathologically diverse.
+He was always a rock act (even though white people frequently will categorize him as blues… another futile attempt to keep their stolen musical gene pool “pure” I suppose), but even so he was rarely what you’d call a typical rock act, for even within a genre that is broader than any in recorded history he was remarkably diverse… almost pathologically diverse.

 None.
 It’s virtually impossible.